 I love this dish so much.
 It reminds me of when my (grand) mother use to make it for the holidays.
 She would include chicken, shrimp, crab legs, and sausage.
 Even though I am not a big fan of shellfish, I still enjoyed it very much.

-With school back in session and harder semester ahead, this meal is comfort food, stress relief, and self-care!
-Next time I make it, I am going to try to make it more low carb by using xanthan gum and less roux.
+With school back in session and a harder semester ahead, this meal is comfort food, stress relief, and self-care!
+Next time I make it, I will try to make it more low carb using xanthan gum and less roux to thicken.